By: Team T08-2 Since: May 2019 Licence: MIT

 Reasons for how it is implemented

-package follows the model of the person
+Similar to the task package, the purchase package follows the model of the person package in the Addressbook.

-This made it easier for us to implement our features as we could follow the style of how the person
+This made it easier for us to implement our features as we could follow the style of how the person package was implemented, at the same time improving the modularity and organization.

 Model

-is a separate feature as well, being one of the four features in the LIFE application.
+The ExpenditureList is a separate feature as well, being one of the four features in the LIFE application.

-to be built on with additional features such as finding a particular purchase without affecting the
+Likewise, this would allow future enhancement of this ExpenditureList to be built on with additional features such as finding a particular purchase without affecting the

 other features due to the low coupling other features have with this feature.

-The following is a model diagram of the ExpenditureList
+The following is a model diagram of the ExpenditureList component.

 5.3.2.
 Add Purchase

-will create an instance of the Purchase
+The AddPurchaseCommand will create an instance of the Purchase class and store it in the ExpenditureList

 Reason for implementation